btemplep/beatdrop/docs/development.rst

 Documentation
 -------------

-All pieces of code that are a part of the public API should have docstrings in NumPy format (classes, methods, functions, etc.)
+All code that is part of the public API should have docstrings in NumPy format (classes, methods, functions, etc.)
-When in doubt, reference other docstrings for similar items.
+When in doubt, reference other docstrings for similar what it should look like.

 It's also encouraged to write docstrings for the non-public pieces as well. :)

+Schedulers and schedule entries should have their own page and be put under their respective toctree.